Peripheral Neuropathy Treatment Guide: 37 Natural Remedies For Nerve Pain Relief

-One of the key vitamins that people with neuropathy are deficient in, is vitamin B12.
-It is particularly common for this deficiency to be found in older adults and in those who take metformin.
+Another little-known home remedy is consuming more foods that contain one of the key vitamins that people with neuropathy are deficient in, which is vitamin B12.
+It is particularly common for this deficiency to be found in older adults and in those who take Metformin.
 Without proper levels of vitamin B12, peripheral neuropathy symptoms tend to worsen.

 People with neuropathy, therefore, should ask their physician to check their level of vitamin B12.
 If this is below normal, over the counter supplements are easy to find and are very affordable.
 Vitamin B12 can also be found naturally in fortified cereals, eggs, lean meat, fish, and poultry.

 There is some evidence to suggest that people who suffer from neuropathic pain can benefit from eating a diet that is 100% plant based.
 This was confirmed by a study by the Dietary Intervention for Chronic Diabetic Neuropathy Pain (DINE).
 They completed a study among people who had type 2 diabetes and who suffered from neuropathy.

 One group was asked to consume a vegan (no animal products), low fat diet and to take vitamin B12 supplements.
 The control group did not eat a vegan diet but did take vitamin B12 supplements.
 It was found that the symptoms improved in both groups, but far more so in those who consumed the vegan diet.